 3/ And: Supervisor communication is still extremely non-digitally integrated.
 Want evidence?

-4/ We identified 4 types of Supervisor communication.
-Informing, Scheduling, Resolving and Reviewing.
+4/ We identified 4 types of site communication.
+Informing, Scheduling/Purchasing, Resolving and Reviewing.

-5/ Informing and Scheduling together make up 50+% of a Supervisor’s daily communication.
-Informing and Scheduling communication are transactional + contain repeated information.
+5/Informing and Scheduling together make up 50+% of a Supervisor’s daily communication.
+Informing and Scheduling/Purchasing communication are transactional + contain repeated information.

 6/ Ergo: Informing and Scheduling communication is well automateable.

-7/ And: We see a variety of tech companies from Asia-Pacific, North America and Europe attack the communication opportunity:
+7/ And: We have seen a variety of tech companies from Asia-Pacific, North America and Europe attack the communication opportunity:

 8/ But: We have yet to see a solution that has an intense product-problem fit and well-working network effects and virality.
 Many construction communication solutions we get to see as part of our work in Foundamental have the issue that the Supervisor doesn’t get instant value.
 We believe that any construction communication solution needs to provide an instant benefit to the Supervisor.
 In some ways the issue is similar to why enterprise knowledge management has historically been hard to solve: the ones who have knowledge (senior experts, leaders) are usually not the ones instantly benefiting from filling the system nor do they have the time to fill the system.
 In construction projects, execution revolves around the Supervisor.
 Any solution that does not provide the supervisor instant value in his/her busy day with extremely low barriers for usage is — in our experience — unlikely to achieve 1000x growth on construction sites.